tonyOreglia/argument-counter/README.md

 ## Summary
-Goal started out to Write a trivial program in assembly language.
+Goal started out to Write a trivial program in x86_64 assembly language.

 This program prints out the number of arguments provided to the program and prints them out to the terminal.

+`nasm` is used for compiling the program, `ld` for linking and `gdb` for debugging.
+Docker is used to containerize the workflow within an alpine-linux image.

 See the wiki with process, learnings and guidance [here](https://github.com/tonyOreglia/unique-word-counter/wiki)